|

 recent online marketing experiences and performance.
 Why did

 you come online?
 What were your specific objectives (if any)?
+However, one hot potato for students of

 online marketing is the role of e-mail marketing linked to